 Vanderbilt University School of Medicine Gay-Straight Alliance (GSA)

-The School of Medicine Gay-Straight Alliance has a two fold mission: to educate the greater Vanderbilt medical community on health issues that pertain to lesbian, gay, bisexual, transgender and intersex (LGBTI) patients and health care providers and to provide a support network for LGBTI medical students.
-The GSA hosts lectures during the academic year on subjects pertaining to GLBT health and also hosts social activities throughout the year and an annual all-school party at the Dean of Students’ residence.
+The School of Medicine Gay-Straight Alliance has a two fold mission: to educate the greater Vanderbilt medical community on health issues that pertain to lesbian, gay, bisexual, transgender and queer (LGBTQ) patients and health care providers and to provide a support network for LGBTQ medical students.
+The GSA hosts lectures during the academic year on subjects pertaining to LGBTQ health and also hosts social activities throughout the year and an annual all-school party at the Dean of Students’ residence.

 Vanderbilt Lambda is an organization at Vanderbilt University intended to serve the needs of gay, straight, lesbian, bisexual, and transgender undergraduates, graduates, faculty, and staff.